robz/boilerplate/README.md

 # boilerplate
-In which I finally start writing javascript in the "modern" way, by using a static type checker, testing framework, and an automated transform, CommonJS bundling, and minification pipeline.
+In which I finally start writing javascript in the "modern" way, by using a static type checker, testing framework, an automated transform, CommonJS bundling, and minification pipeline, and all those shiny new ES6 features.

 * static type checker: [flow](https://github.com/facebook/flow)
 * testing framework: [jest](https://github.com/facebook/jest)